Marathon Pace Predictor

 | Very slow output | tbase > 330 minutes |

-The split table divides the adjusted marathon time proportionally across fixed markers at 5 km, 10 km, 15 km, halfway, 25 km, 30 km, 35 km, 40 km, and the finish.
-Segment pace is calculated from the distance between adjacent markers, so each row remains an even-effort projection rather than a separate fatigue estimate.
+The split table divides the adjusted finish time proportionally across fixed distance markers.
+Segment pace comes from the distance between adjacent markers, so each row is an even-effort projection rather than a separate fatigue model.

 Worked Examples:

-Reading the sub-four-hour chart.
-A current profile below the 240-minute boundary means the selected weekly distance and training speed do not line up with a sub-four estimate at the chosen run frequency.
-It does not mean the runner cannot improve, and it does not replace a race-specific training plan.
+Reading the sub-4h map.
+A point below the boundary means the selected weekly distance and speed do not line up with a 240-minute baseline at the chosen run frequency.
+It can help compare training profiles, but it does not replace long-run fueling, weather planning, or disciplined first-half pacing.

 FAQ:

-Use it when past marathon results show a consistent personal bias against the baseline estimate.
-Avoid using it to force a preferred goal from weak inputs.
+Use it when repeated race history shows a consistent personal bias against the baseline.
+Avoid using it just to force a preferred target time.

 Glossary: